Magna International: Corporate affairs

-Magna International is headquartered in Aurora, Ontario, and has 342 manufacturing operations and 91 product development, engineering and sales centres in 27 countries.
+Magna International Inc. (full name as certified under the Ontario Business Corporations Act) is headquartered in Aurora, Ontario, and has 342 manufacturing operations and 91 product development, engineering and sales centres in 27 countries.
 Its United States operations are headed out of Troy, Michigan with its European head office in Vienna, Austria.
 Donald J. Walker was its chief executive officer and was working with Magna since 1987 until 2021.

 Magna is governed under a corporate constitution, and requires consensus from management, shareholders and employees to make any changes.
 The company shares 10 percent of pretax profits with its employees.
 As of 2019, the company has 158,000 employees.

 Acquisitions

 In 2002, Magna International announced that it had reached an agreement with DaimlerChrysler to acquire its Austrian-based Eurostar Automobilwerk operation.

 Magna acquired 80% of New Venture Gear, once a joint venture between General Motors and Chrysler, in September 2004, and combined it into Magna Powertrain.
 It assumed full ownership in 2007, closing the operation in August 2012.